abedra/sgx_bootstrapping/README.md

 ## Execution

 There are two programs created during compilation, `provision`, and `unseal`.
 Running `unseal` without provisioning will result in an error because there's no sealed data to provide to the enclave.
-You may run unseal as much as you want.
+You may run `provision` as much as you want.
 Running it will overwrite any existing sealed data files.
 To run `provision`, you will need to push the data you wish to seal to `stdin`.
 This program assumes you will provide an integer and will fail if one is not provided.
 You can use the linux shell variable `RANDOM` to provide this value under test.
 It should go without saying that this should never be used as a source of true randomness in a production setting.

 ```sh
 echo $RANDOM | ./provision